4thpapitch/thedigitalme/_pages/about.md

 Where Code Meets Culture: My Journey into Digital Humanities
 ------
 Building on my humanities foundation, I pursued a master’s degree in Digital Humanities—where I discovered my passion for coding, data, and programming languages.
 I became deeply fascinated by how powerful technical tools can be, and how they can simplify complex problems and ease real-world challenges.
 But this degree wasn’t just about learning how to use technology—it taught me how to adapt it to serve the humanities.
 I learned how digital systems function, what happens behind the scenes, and how their use can create both meaningful benefits and critical social questions.
-This experience strengthened my enthusiasm to grow a career in data and analysis—where I can work closely with data, learn how to speak to it, and understand how it wants to be spoken to.
-That’s the beginning of my journey forward.
+This experience strengthened my enthusiasm to grow a career in data and analysis—where I can work closely with data.

 Current Focus/Career goals
 ------